o2161405/RLKart/README.md

 # RLKart (WIP)
- A wrapper around Dolphin for reading memory and externally computing raycasts for Deep Learning
+ A wrapper around Dolphin for reading memory and externally computing raycasts for Deep Learning, made for MKW

 **Todo:**
  - [x] Read Dolphin memory